-The spinning top candlestick pattern has a short body centered between wicks of equal length.
-The pattern indicates indecision in the market, resulting in no meaningful change in price: the bulls sent the price higher, while the bears pushed it low again.
-Spinning tops are often interpreted as a period of consolidation, or rest, following a significant uptrend or downtrend.
+The spin top candlestick pattern features a small body that is centered between two wicks of equal length.
+This pattern is indicative of market indecision.
+The bulls drove the price higher while the bears drove it lower again.
+Spinning tops can be interpreted as a period for consolidation or rest after a significant downtrend or uptrend.

 Forex trading isn’t meant to be easy.
 However, after going through this top 10 most effective candlestick pattern cheat sheet guide, you will have gained a visual aid that will help you establish and gain experience with these price action patterns.